Mal2-ksc/Party-Pipes/Party Pipes/demos-extras/readme.txt

 • Singing Straws - Pan pipes made of 1 cm wide plastic straws.
 Range B2 to A6.
 • Paper Lion - PDQ Bach "windbreaker".
 Plastic and/or cardboard cylindrical tubes which are played by buzzing.
 Range G0 to C4, but the expressive range is much less.
 • Magical Fruit - Alto (octave higher) version of "windbreaker" but all plastic.
 Range is A1 to C5, matching the lower range of a 3-valve E♭ "tenor horn".
+• Slap Stick - Slapophone, featuring 11 velocity layers.
+Range is C0 to D4.
+Keyboard optimized only.

-There are two versions provided for each instrument.
+There are two versions provided for most of the instruments.
 • The base version is optimized for use with a breath controller, EWI, or similar.
   This links breath to volume and to layer mixing in real time, and ignores velocity.
 • The [keys] version uses only velocity to determine volume and layer mixing.